 Are you looking to drive more traffic to your website or increase your conversions?
 Knowing what you’re aiming for will help focus your campaign, informing what you need to measure and then where you need to implement any changes to help you get the results you desire.

 What are your profit margins?
 Set your conversion budget (how much you would be willing to spend on advertising to get a sale) comfortably within this to ensure that the cost of your advertising does not eat too far into this or worse still disappear completely!
-Depending on how big a campaign you’re going for, a Google Ads Agency can really assist in managing this efficiently to ensure a profit.
+Depending on how big a campaign you’re going for, an AdWords Agency can really assist in managing this efficiently to ensure a profit.
 To give you an idea, if you’re looking to budget over £600 per month on your advertising it might be worth getting help to set up your account.

 Following on from your research, use this information to target your ads.
 Include relevant keywords to make sure your adverts appear in your audiences search results.
 You’ll need to make sure that you use Ad Groups to link your keywords (which will show your adverts) to ads that include them.